Alexander Baring, 4th Baron Ashburton

-Alexander Hugh Baring, 4th Baron Ashburton, DL (4 May 1835 – 18 July 1889) was a British landowner and Conservative Party politician.
+Alexander Hugh Baring, 4th Baron Ashburton, DL (4 May 1835 – 18 July 1889), was a British landowner and Conservative Party politician.

 Early life

 Baring was the son of Francis Baring, 3rd Baron Ashburton (1800–1868), and his wife Hortense Eugenie Claire Maret de Bassano (c.
 1812–1882).
 His sister, Marie Anne Louise Baring, was the wife of William FitzRoy, 6th Duke of Grafton.

-His paternal grandparents were Alexander Baring, 1st Baron Ashburton and the American heiress Ana Louisa Bingham (whose father was U.S. Senator William Bingham).
-His father was the younger brother of Bingham Baring, 2nd Baron Ashburton and among his paternal relatives was Harriet Baring (wife of Henry Thynne, 3rd Marquess of Bath).
+His paternal grandparents were Alexander Baring, 1st Baron Ashburton, and the American heiress Ann Louisa Bingham (whose father was U.S. Senator William Bingham).
+His father was the younger brother of Bingham Baring, 2nd Baron Ashburton, and among his paternal relatives was Harriet Baring (wife of Henry Thynne, 3rd Marquess of Bath).
 His maternal grandfather was Hugues-Bernard Maret, duc de Bassano, the former Prime Minister of France.

 He was educated at Harrow School and Christ Church, Oxford, graduating in 1857.

 Career

 Baring was elected unopposed as a Member of Parliament (MP) for Thetford at a by-election in December 1857, filling the vacancy caused by his father's succession to the peerage.
 He was re-elected in 1859 and 1865, and held the seat until he succeeded to the peerage in 1868 on the death of his father.

 On 16 June 1864, Baring was appointed to be a Deputy Lieutenant of the County of Norfolk.
 A member of the Baring family, he succeeded to the title of Baron Ashburton on 6 September 1868.